 Michael Dingfelder, Assistant Chair for Graduate Studies, E-203 Howell Science Complex

 The applied physics concentration requires minimum of 34 s.h. of courses and the completion of a thesis.
 The health physics concentration requires a minimum of 39 s.h. of courses, and, in addition, students must complete a 10-16 week rigorous practicum in applied health physics in an industrial, university or national laboratory setting in lieu of a thesis.
 The medical physics concentration requires a minimum of

 In addition, a student in the medical physics concentration must demonstrate a satisfactory knowledge of medical terminology through taking BIOL 2130 (preferred) or HIMA 3000.

 Students admitted to this concentration need to fulfill independently all requirements for both, the MS in physics – medical physics concentration and the PhD in biomedical physics.
 Both degrees will be awarded concurrently.

 Students are admitted either to the PhD program alone or to the integrated PhD and MS in physics – medical physics concentration.

-The applicant preferably holds have a master’s degree in physics, applied physics, medical physics, or related fields.
 Applicants holding a baccalaureate degree in above mentioned fields showing significant potential for the PhD program may be considered for acceptance.
-Acceptable performance on the GRE and a minimum cumulative GPA of 3.0 on a 4.0 scale in graduate work are required.

 The following documents are required before final admission is approved: completed application form for admission to Graduate School, official transcripts from colleges and universities attended, official or certified copy of score reports of the GRE and TOEFL (if applicable), letters of reference from three persons who can attest to the applicant’s academic competence, and an essay describing the applicant’s career goals and research interests which are consistent with the educational opportunities offered in the PhD program.